ozontech/file.d/README.idoc.md

 > ⚠ Although we use it in production, `it still isn't v1.0.0`.
 Please, test your pipelines carefully on dev/stage environments.

+## Contributing
+`file.d` is an open-source project and contributions are very welcome!
+Please make sure to read our [contributing guide](/CONTRIBUTING.md) before creating an issue and opening a PR!

 ## Motivation
 Well, we already have several similar tools: vector, filebeat, logstash, fluend-d, fluent-bit, etc.